 and

-(b) the person transports the SRS for analytical or research purposes in the laboratory that do not involve the manufacture of an illegal product; and
+(b) the person transports the SSAN for analytical or research purposes in the laboratory that do not involve the manufacture of an illegal product; and

-(c) the person transports not more than 3 kg of the SRS.
+(c) the person transports not more than 3 kg of the SSAN.

-(5) A person does not have to hold a licence referred to in subregulation (1) to transport an SRS if —
+(5) A person does not have to hold a licence referred to in subregulation (1) to transport an SSAN if —

 (a) the person is employed by an educational institution or government organisation; and

-(b) the person transports the SRS for analytical, educational or research purposes at the institution or organisation that do not involve the manufacture of an illegal product; and
+(b) the person transports the SSAN for analytical, educational or research purposes at the institution or organisation that do not involve the manufacture of an illegal product; and

-(c) the person transports not more than 3 kg of the SRS.
+(c) the person transports not more than 3 kg of the SSAN.

-(6) A person does not have to hold a licence referred to in subregulation (1) to transport an SRS if the person holds an interstate transport licence that authorises the person to transport the SRS in that State or Territory.
+(6) A person does not have to hold a licence referred to in subregulation (1) to transport an SSAN if the person holds an interstate transport licence that authorises the person to transport the SSAN in that State or Territory.

 Note for this regulation: